-We've mapped out 10 outstanding bicycle routes in one of America's most lovely cycling locales, Leelanau County.
-Click links below to maps of rides that correspond to routes discussed in "Leelanau's Cycling Valhalla," September 2012 issue of Traverse, Northern Michigan's Magazine (Key off the word Agenda below.)
-We've added several more here as bonus routes.
-Enjoy your two-wheeler time in Leelanau!
+We’ve mapped out 10 outstanding Leelanau County bike routes, one of America’s most lovely cycling locales.
+Click links below to maps of rides that correspond to routes and enjoy your two-wheeler time in Leelanau!

 Around North Lake Leelanau (Agenda: Friday Afternoon)